ansys/pyprimemesh/doc/source/getting_started/index.rst

 Connect securely using certificates
 --------------------------------------

 PyPrimeMesh offers secure connection using certificates.
-For secure connection with mutual TLS (mTLS), you may pass client certificate directory and server certificate directory using client_certs_dir and server_certs_dir respectively to launch_prime().
+For secure connection with mutual TLS (mTLS), you may pass a client certificate directory and server certificate directory using client_certs_dir and server_certs_dir respectively to launch_prime().

 client_certs_dir should contain the following files: